UnevenCoder/Blog-back-up/ckeg094q100kxp2s1aldp8s9m.md

 ## How I discovered the #100DaysOfCode Challenge?

-I finnal got some free time thanks to Summer Vacation.
+I finally got some free time thanks to Summer Vacation.
 While wasting time and scrolling  through some blogs posts on FreeCodeCamp I found **#100DaysOfCode** .
-Since I had nothing to do ,I decidided to take up the challenge .
-Being the guy I'm procastinated for a week then finally started the challenge on 27 June .
+Since I had nothing to do ,I decided to take up the challenge .
+Being the guy I'm procrastinated for a week then finally started the challenge on 27 June .
 I missed a few days due to travelling and hit 50 days milestone on 18 of August .

 ##### My first day :
 %[https://twitter.com/crafter_coder/status/1276863273003089921?s=19]